Reading time: 2 minutes

 Step 5: Boost your lymphatic system

-To stimulate the discharge of histamine, it is useful to boost your lymphatic system.
-These ensure that all waste products are discharged from your cells.
+To stimulate histamine removal, it's helpful to boost your lymphatic system.
+This ensures that all waste products are removed from your cells.
 How do you do this?
-Exercise, massage, wearing a bra without underwire and using a Gua Sha stone or Jade roller can help with this.
-Cold showers and alternating showers stimulate the blood vessels and the pumping action, which ensures that moisture continues to flow well.
+Exercise, massage, wearing a non-wired bra, and using a Gua Sha stone or jade roller can all help.
+Cold showers and contrast showers stimulate blood vessels and their pumping action, which keeps fluids flowing freely.

 Step 6: Pollen calendar